 Fortunately, there are many ways you can perk yourself up without coffee – beyond getting more shuteye in the night.
 Incorporating more activities that refresh you and stimulate the brain are surefire ways of improving your mood and getting a quick boost of energy.

 They also prevent you from reaching for a drink that will eventually make you feel more tired than you did before.
 Keep reading to find out our most effective and natural energy-boosting tips, minus the jitters.

-Low blood sugar can cause lethargy, mental fog and an inability to concentrate on your work.
+Low blood sugar can cause lethargy, mental fog, and an inability to concentrate on your work.
 This is normally caused by having large meals.
 Have you heard the term “food coma?”
 When you consume large meals, it takes more energy to digest your food at a given time.
-Furthermore, a heavy meal can result in massive insulin spikes, which later drops suddenly and leaves you feeling incredibly zapped.
+Furthermore, a heavy meal can result in massive insulin spikes, which later drop suddenly and leave you feeling incredibly zapped.

 Masking this effect with coffee, energy drinks or sugar-laden snacks may result in a momentary high, but will cause a deep crash that will leave you lethargic for hours.

 Instead of having one heavy lunch, try having lighter meals with small snacks in between.
 A healthy light snack can offer you energy- and mood-lifting nutrients, such as iron and good fats.

 Here are some snack ideas for preventing a midday slump: